 Josh Norris, Ottawa Senators

 The Erik Karlsson trade is starting to pay off for the Sens with Norris.
-The 2017 first-rounder, who was traded to Ottawa as part of the blockbuster deal, has five goals and 10 assists and sits second in the rookie scoring race.
+The 2017 first-rounder, who was traded to Ottawa as part of the blockbuster deal, has seven goals and 10 assists and sits third in the rookie scoring race.

 “[Points are] just something extra that comes along when you play well… it’s a product of the work you put in every day,” Norris explained to reporters.
 “I just try to be more confident every game.
 I think I’m slowly finding a way to bring something to the table every night.
 Game by game, I’m starting to make more of an impact.”